sean-y-liang/VR-Phlebotomy-Simulator/README.md

 # VR-Medical-Simulation-Demo
 A demo of a phlebotomy simulation in a VR environment.
-Created using the Unity engine, as a Queens’ University Next Gen. Simulation Hackathon project.
+Created using the Unity engine and completed within a 24-hour timeframe, for a Next Gen. Simulation Hackathon.
 The goal of the simulation/game is to perform a correct phlebotomy on the patient.